espressif/developer-portal/content/blog/simplify-embedded-projects-with-esp-bsp/index.md

 ## Conclusion

-With ESP-BSP, you can quickly develop and port your applications across various ESP32 boards, saving time and effort.
+With ESP-BSP, you can quickly develop and port your applications across various boards with Espressif SoC, saving time and effort.
 Whether you’re building a new project or upgrading an existing one, ESP-BSP simplifies your development process.

 ## Useful Links